Leadership core: History

-From the pivotal Zunyi Conference forward, Mao Zedong was the undisputed leader of the Chinese Communist Party, though he did not formally become party chairman until 1943.
+From the pivotal Zunyi Conference forward, Mao Zedong was the undisputed leader of the CCP, though he did not formally become CCP chairman until 1943.
 However, much of Mao's authority was informal, earned after years of building clout through the civil war and intra-party struggles.
 After Mao died in 1976, his successor as party chairman, Hua Guofeng, was unable to build a strong coalition of support in spite of having a wide range of official titles.
 Deng Xiaoping emerged as the pre-eminent leader of China in 1978, and was indisputably the highest authority in the country throughout the 1980s even though he held only one formal government post, that of chairman of the Central Military Commission.

-Following the 1989 Tiananmen Square protests, Zhao Ziyang, the party's General Secretary and widely recognized as Deng's successor at the time, was sidelined due to his sympathy to student protesters.
-In his place, party elders brought in then Shanghai party secretary Jiang Zemin to take over the position of General Secretary.
+Following the 1989 Tiananmen Square protests and massacre, Zhao Ziyang, the party's General Secretary and widely recognized as Deng's successor at the time, was sidelined due to his sympathy to student protesters.
+In his place, party elders brought in then Shanghai party secretary Jiang Zemin to take over the position of general secretary.
 However, Jiang, who had spent much of his career in Shanghai, was a compromise candidate who had no prior experience in the party's central organization.
 Consolidating his power and raising his stature in the party required the backing of Deng and other party elders, but also a recognition from other members of the party leadership that Jiang was now the dominant leadership figure.

 To strengthen Jiang's position in spite of his relatively thin political resume, Deng advanced the idea of the "leadership core", referencing Mao as the core of the party during the revolution in the early years of the People's Republic, and declaring himself the core of the party since the beginning of economic reforms.
 The term "core", which invoked a concentric, non-hierarchical image, was a clever political innovation that avoided designating any individual as "supreme" and "above the rest".
 It implicitly recognized the political ills of the personality cult during the Mao era while also allowing for the embodiment of unity around a single leadership figure.